Glasgow Kilwinning Lodge, No.4

 What is certain is that Glasgow Kilwinning Lodge No.4 will go forward proud of its Glasgow roots, its centuries-old history and traditions and just the way we like to do things, while at all times being ever-mindful of the needs of others.

-Visiting brethren will always be made welcome at any of our meetings in the Trades Hall, third Wednesday of the month, September to May (except December), at 7pm prompt..
+Visiting brethren will always be made welcome at any of our meetings which are held in Trades Hall on the 3rd Wednesday of each of the months October to April at 7pm (Except January for Installation which commences at 5.30)

 (This dissertation was edited by the lodge Archivist.
 Dated January, 2012).